 The present term of office of each director of the Corporation will expire immediately prior to the election of directors at the Annual Meeting of Shareholders (the "Meeting").
 Each of the persons whose name appears below is proposed to be elected as a director of the Corporation to serve until the next annual meeting of the Shareholders or until his successor is elected or appointed.
-The Board of Directors (or the "Board") of the Corporation has determined the Board will be comprised of nine members to be elected at the Meeting.
-It is intended that on any ballot that may be called for relating to the election of directors, the Common Shares represented by proxies in favour of Management proxy nominees will be voted in favour of the election of the nominees listed in this Proxy Circular as directors of the Corporation unless the holder of such Common Shares has specified in his, her or its proxy that such Common Shares are to be withheld from voting in respect of the election of directors.
+The Board of Directors (or the "Board") of the Corporation proposes that the Board will be comprised of nine members to be elected at the Meeting.
 Management does not contemplate that any of the persons proposed to be nominated will be unable to serve as a director.
-If, for any reason, at the time of the meeting any of the nominees are unable to serve, and unless otherwise specified, it is intended that the persons designated in the form of proxy will vote in their discretion for a substitute nominee or nominees.
+If, for any reason, at the time of the Meeting any of the nominees are unable to serve, it is intended that the persons designated in the form of proxy will vote in their discretion for a substitute nominee or nominees.

 Each of the directors, except for Larry G. Moeller who was not a director for the period from August 14, 1999 to March 3, 2000, has served continuously as a director since the date he was first elected or appointed, which date is indicated below such director's name.
-The present term of each director will expire immediately prior to the election of directors at the Meeting.
 The information below concerning each of the Corporation's directors (except for information relating to the committee on which such director is a member) has been provided by the individual director.